Highly Fluorinated Graphene: Results and Discussion

-Figure~\ref{fig:polarization} (A) shows the distribution of ferromagnetic and antiferromagnetic ground states versus F coverage, and (B) shows the distribution of motifs that have non-zero net spin polarizations.
-We find that many of the structures that are supposedly in a antiferromagnetic state in fact have a non-zero net spin polarization.
-Analysis of the intrinsic spin of each atom within the different motifs shows a range of magnetic orderings, including nonmagnetic, ferrimagnetic, frustrated, and antiferromagnetic.
-The range of orderings are due to the superpositioning of polarizations discussed in the previous paragraph.
-Items 17, 19, and 20 are an interesting case study.
-All have four F atoms bonded to C atoms 1, 3, 5, and 7, all of the F atoms are on the same side of the sheet in Item 17, while Items 19 and 20 have F atoms on both sides.
-In both Items 17 and 20 the ferromagnetic ordering is the ground state, while Item 17 has a strong net intrinsic polarization Item 20 has an almost zero net polarization.
-Item 19 has three F atoms on one side of the sheet and one F atom on the other side.
-In this case the antiferromagnetic ordering is the ground state with an intrinsic polarization of nearly 1 Bohr magnetron per unit cell, which acts like a ferromagnetic ordering.
-Thus, magnetic ordering is highly dependent on the motif formed by the F atoms.
+Spin-unpolarized and spin-polarized calculations were made.
+The spin-polarized case consisted of two calculations for each motif, one with an antiferromagnetic initial spin alignment in the 2-by-2 unit cell and the other with ferromagnetic alignment, as described in Section II.
+Total energies then determined the ground state.
+Figure~\ref{fig:polarization} (A) shows the distribution of ferromagnetic and antiferromagnetic spin alignments among the ground state configurations of the unit cells, and (B) shows the distribution of motifs that have zero and non-zero net spin moments.
+Analysis of the ground states of the different motifs gives a range of spin alignments, including nonmagnetic, ferrimagnetic, and antiferromagnetic.
+Ferrimagnetic spin alignments, where the carbon atoms without adsorbates may all have different spin moments, are the most common.
+Items 17 and 20 are an interesting case study.
+Both have four F atoms bonded to C atoms 1, 3, 5, and 7.
+All of the F atoms are on the same side of the graphene sheet in Item 17, while Item 20 has F atoms on both sides.
+In both Items 17 and 20 the ground state has ferromagnetic alignment.
+Item 17 has a large net magnetic moment, and Item 20 has an almost zero net moment.
+Thus the net magnetic moment of the unit cell is sensitively dependent on the details of the fluorinated system, such as the structure, coverage, and arrangement of the adsorbates.~\cite{rivera2014ab}

-Figures~\ref{fig:polarization} (C) and (E) show the net spin polarization versus the atomic percent fluorine and the imbalance of F adsorbed on each sublattice, respectively.
-Zhou \textit{et al.} have calculated the properties of C$_4$H, C$_2$H, and CH, and they speculate that, ``only half hydrogenation can introduce magnetization"~\cite{Zhou093867}.
+Figures~\ref{fig:polarization} (C) and (E) show the net spin moment versus coverage and versus the sublattice imbalance, respectively.
+Zhou \textit{et al.} calculated the properties of hydrogenated graphene with stoichiometries of C$_4$H, C$_2$H, and CH, and they speculate that, ``only half hydrogenation can introduce magnetization"~\cite{Zhou093867}.
 This is not the case for fluorinated graphene.
-We find that there is at least one motif for every stoichiometry other than fully fluorinated graphene that has a nonzero intrinsic spin polarization.
-Also, contrary to what may be assumed from the simplified explanation of intrinsic polarization discussed above, very few of the structures have a net spin polarization that approximately an integer multiple of one Bohr magnetron.
-Although we note that a couple of the C$_{2}$F motifs are nearly 4 $\mu_{B}$~\cite{Zhou093867}.
+We find that there is at least one motif for every stoichiometry, other than fully fluorinated graphene, that has a nonzero intrinsic spin moment.
+Also, we find that very few of the structures have a net spin moment that is approximately an integer multiple of one Bohr magnetron.